nikhil-vemula/blog/content/posts/scaling.md

 [https://www.lecloud.net/post/7994751381/scalability-for-dummies-part-2-database](https://www.lecloud.net/post/7994751381/scalability-for-dummies-part-2-database)

 * Take a master slave approach, and beaf up the master but eventually things will slow down.
-* Using no joing approach or noSql database and finally things will slow down and you will try to implement cache.
+* Using no joining approach or noSql database and finally things will slow down and you will try to implement cache.

 ### Notes on cache